-lñigo Garmendia Public Health Product Manager, Goziper Group "...the Smart Light will surely be a game changer in IRS operations because it will help improve the quality delivery of spraying since strand operating procedures (SOPs) data captured and analysed daily will help correct deviations/errors observed after spraying..."
+Iñigo Garmendia Public Health Product Manager, Goziper Group

+"...the Smart Light will surely be a game changer in IRS operations because it will help improve the quality delivery of spraying since S()Pb data captured and analysed daily will help correct deviations/errors observed after spraying..."

 N.Obu Adjartey,

 District Manager, AngloGold Ashanti Malaria Control Ltd, Ghana (AGAMal)

 "The Smart Light will save cost on training, give real-time data, reduce training days, provide all data required for decision making, and improve operator's confidence."

 Emmanuel Christian Appiah,

 Obuasi District Manager, AngloGold Ashanti Malaria Control Ltd, Ghana (AGAMal)

 Spatial emanators

-IVCC to explore new active ingredients for use in passive spatial emanators.
+IVCC partners to explore new active ingredients for use in passive spatial emanators.

 In partnership with IVCC, Dr Ingrid Chen from the University of California, San Francisco (UCSF) created a consortium to develop second-generation passive emanator prototypes with novel active ingredients (AIs).
 The project was funded in 2023 by the US Military's Deployed Warfighter Protection Program.
-The project leverages IVCC's access to over 4 million compounds already screened for insecticidal activity and two of IVCC's partner insecticide testing facilities: the Ifakara Health Institute (IHI) in Tanzania (see figure 1 on page 20) and the Liverpool Insect Testing Establishment (LITE).
+The project leverages IVCC's access to over 4 million compounds already screened for insecticidal activity and two of IVCC's partner insecticide testin fabilities: the Ifakara Health Institute (IHI) in Tanzania (see figure) and the Liverpool Insect Testing Establishment (LITE).

-The team also includes subject area expertise in volatile AI discovery through scientists at the US Department of Agriculture (USDA) and ISCA Technologies, and academic and industry partnerships with Brown University, S.C.
+The team also includes subject area expertise in volatile Al discovery through scientists at the Department of Agriculture (USDA) and the company ISCA, and academic and industry partnerships with Brown University, S.C.
 Johnson & Son, Anovotek and Synergy Semiochemicals Corp.
 The project goal is to mitigate the selective pressure to develop insecticide resistance by developing new active ingredients with different modes of action to follow the rollout of first-generation passive emanators, protecting this product class by ensuring they remain efficacious to those in need of their protection from mosquito-borne diseases.

-IVCC's access to over

-4 million compounds

-already screened for

-insecticidal activity and

-two of IVCC's partner

-insecticide testing facilities.
+Associate Professor, University of California.
+SF L The project leverages IVCC's access to over 4 million compounds already screened for insecticidal activity and two of IVCC's partner insecticide testing facilities

+Technical Development (continued)

+Technical resources

+Analytical and surface chemistry

+Overcoming insecticide resistance in Anopheles mosquitoes by using faster-acting solid forms of deltamethrin.

+Controlling malaria-transmitting Anophelec nosquitoes with pyrethroid insecticides is becoming increasingly challenging because of widespread resistance among vector populations.
+The development of new insecticides and insecticidal formulations is time-consuming and costly.
+However, a more active crystalline form of deltamethrin, prepared by heating the commercial crystalline form, was previously reported to be 12 times ster acting against susceptible North American Anopheles quadrimaculatus mosquitoes.
+In the 2023 publication, we show that heat-activated deltamethrin dispersed on commercially available dust can overcome values trains and last for up to six months under laboratory conditions.

+Since the publication of the research in 2023, the team have generated data showing the heat-activat to ust could maintain efficacy against a highly resistant Anopheles gambiae strain (VK7) 19 months after heating (figure 1).
+This shows that resistant mosquitoes can be killed with an insecticide to which they are resistant without altering the molecular composition of the insecticide and significantly enhancing the longevity of the product.

+Figure 1: WHO tarsal assay.
+Average knockdown percentage and 24-hour mortality of Anopheles mosquitoes (VK7) exposed to D-Fence Dust that was heated 19 months prior.

+Field Research